Dan Arnold Hiking

 Landmannalaugar from Brennisteinsalda summit

-Landmannalaugar has the most colorful mountains in Iceland.
 A climb of Blahnukur and Brennisteinsalda can be done in a five mile loop (1500 ft elevation gain).

-Brennisteinsalda hike in Iceland
+Landmannalaugar hiking in Iceland

 Langisjór